cyclus/cycamore/INSTALL.rst

     .../cycamore$  python install.py --coin_root=path/to/coin

-CMake Cycamore installation
+CMake Cycamore Installation
 ---------------------------

-If you are ``CMake`` aficionado you can also install Cycamore without using the install.py python script and use directly ``cmake`` which should look like:
+If you are ``CMake`` aficionado you can also install Cycamore without using the install.py python script and use ``cmake`` directly, which should look like:

 .. code-block:: bash